Afjunior18/Blackjack/README.md

 ### Exit

-The farewell message (option 3 in the menu), thanks the player for their timem and quit the game.
+The farewell message (option 3 in the menu), thanks the player for their time and quit the game.

 ![Good Bye](docs/good_bye.png)